 Seeing whales from shore is a part of everyday life each spring.
 It’s one of the reasons Eden was named Australia’s premier whale watching destination by Australian Geographic.

 When whales are sighted from shore, a siren sounds at the Eden Killer Whale Museum.
-Look for gatherings at our lookouts and beaches as people stop to enjoy the show, and they are happy to point out the action if you haven’t got your eye in.
+Look for gatherings at our lookouts and beaches as people stop to enjoy the show.

 For the latest info from the friendliest locals, head to the Eden Visitor Information Centre on the corner of the Princes Highway and Mitchell Street or visit the website.